Thornbridge Regulatory Update – Coronavirus May 2020

 The contents of this document are taken from the Financial Conduct Authority’s (“FCA”) May 15th 2020 regulation round up communication and are communicated by, and the property of, Thornbridge.
 Thornbridge is a trading name of Thornbridge Investment Management LLP which is authorised and regulated by the Financial Conduct Authority.

-The information and opinions contained in this document are subject to updating and verification and may be subject to amendment.
+The information and opinions contained in this article are subject to updating and verification and may be subject to amendment.
 No representation, warranty, or undertaking, express or limited, is given as to the accuracy or completeness of the information or opinions contained in this document by Thornbridge Investment Management LLP or its directors.
 No liability is accepted by such persons for the accuracy or completeness of any information or opinions.
 As such, no reliance may be placed for any purpose on the information and opinions contained in this document.